grnet/synnefo/snf-app/docs/src/admin-guide.rst

 **
 A node [or more than one nodes, if using an HA configuration], running a DB engine supported by the Django ORM layer.
-The DB is the single source of truth for the servicing of API requests by Synnefo.
+The DB is the single source of truth for the servicing of API requests by synnefo.

-Services: PostgreSQL / MySQL
+_Services:_ PostgreSQL / MySQL

 .. _APISERVER_NODE: